 Cambridge Can Thrive

-I would be honored to advocate for you and the Cambridge community by representing your interests in City Hall.
+I am honored to advocate for you and the Cambridge community by representing your interests in City Hall.
 As a city, we must reflect upon where we have come from to shape our way forward in the future.
 I am aware of the city’s amazing resources.
 I benefited from affordable housing, public education, and the thriving, diverse community of which I am proud to be a product.
 At the same time, I am aware of the challenges that prevent Cambridge from being an inclusive place for all.

 To achieve any progress, collaboration is essential.
 The issues that matter to me—affordable housing, the health of small businesses, civil engagement and government accountability, the sustainability of our city, and the health and safety of our neighbors— demand our best efforts.
 I am prepared to give mine.

 At a time of national uncertainty, we must become stronger locally.
-I’m certain we can do great work together for Cambridge.
-We must.